Mercury13/unicodia/README.md

 **Outline style:** outer 2px, the darkest colour of palette (unless outlining grey/white/luminous thing).
 Inner may be thinner if present.
 Butts are round for natural objects and square/slanted for boxy ones.
 Same for corners.

 **Outline presence:** outer may be partly omitted to gain more dynamic look; the object should continue from the OUTER edge of outline (like in OpenMoji).
 Inner lines are mostly absent.
+White things are outlined more aggressively.
 Truncation lines are never outlined.
 You may omit outline of small outer details (e.g. hooves); but if they really define object’s shape, it’s better to outline them at least partly, at least with 1px.

 **Grid:** 1px; extremum nodes are snapped.